upon/mlang

 Query Usage

-Both package versions provide the same query methods for working with multilingual content:
+Both package versions provide the same query methods for working with multilingual content.

 Finding Records

-// Returns the record in the current language
+// Find by row_id in current language

 $category = Category::trFind(1);